-- (d) the flexibility of the space and opportunities for various forms of recreation; - (e) the availability and location of common facilities within the space; - (f) landscaping; - (g) the provision of gardens, trees and plantings (including food gardens) appropriate in area to the size of the communal open space; - (h) accessibility to daylight, taking into account the development potential of adjacent sites; - (i) the outlook from the space; - the level of noise intrusion from external noise sources; and - (k) any advice from a suitably qualified person; unless: - the dwellings or serviced apartments are located in an existing building where communal open space cannot be reasonably achieved due to site constraints, or impacts on historic cultural heritage values of a place or precinct listed in the Historic Heritage Code; or

-- (ii) open space, accessible by the public, that is of high quality in terms of location access to sunlight, outlook, facilities, landscaping and accessibility and that can adequately accommodate the needs of occupants is provided on the site; or - (iii) (iii)private open space is provided for all dwellings or serviced apartments on the site, provides a reasonable level of amenity in terms of access to sunlight and outlook, and sufficiently caters for flexible outdoor recreation needs including relaxation, entertainment, planting, outdoor dining and children's play.
+PLANNING SCHEME REQUIREMENT Acceptable Solutions Performance Criteria (d) includes at least 20% of the total area for (d) the flexibility of the space and opportunities for plantings (including food growing), being deep various forms of recreation; soil planting if at ground level; (e) the availability and location of common (e) is directly accessible from common entries and facilities within the space; pathways; screens any communal clothes drying facilities (g) the provision of gardens, trees and plantings from public view; (including food gardens) appropriate in area to (g) may be above ground floor level, including the size of the communal open space; rooftops; (h) accessibility to daylight, taking into account the (h) is screened visually and acoustically from development potential of adjacent sites; mechanical plant and equipment, service (i) the outlook from the space; structures and lift motor rooms; (j) the level of noise intrusion from external noise does not include vehicle driveways. sources; and manoeuvring or hardstand areas; and (k) any advice from a suitably qualified person; includes no more than 20% of the total area located between 30 degrees East of South and unless: 30 degrees West of South of: (i) the dwellings or serviced apartments are located in an existing building where (i) a building on the site with a height more communal open space cannot be than 3m; or reasonably achieved due to site (ii) a side or rear boundary within 5m. constraints, or impacts on historic cultural heritage values of a place or precinct listed in the Historic Heritage Code; or (ii) open space, accessible by the public, that is of high quality in terms of location access to sunlight, outlook, facilities, landscaping and accessibility and that can adequately accommodate the needs of occupants is provided on the site; or (iii) (iii)private open space is provided for all dwellings or serviced apartments on the site, provides a reasonable level of amenity in terms of access to sunlight and outlook, and sufficiently caters for flexible outdoor recreation needs including relaxation, entertainment, planting, outdoor dining and children's play.